-Inductance property is found in most of the electric coils where an induced emf is generated in a coil when there is a change in flux.
+Inductance property is found in most of the electric coils, where an induced emf is generated in a coil when there is a change in flux.
 In simple terms, this is known as the induction effect.
-However, talking about the measure of this property various units are used.
-We will look at some of the common units of inductance below.
+However, talking about the measure of this property, various units are used.
+We will look at some common units of inductance below.

 SI Unit of Inductance

 The SI unit of inductance is Henry abbreviated as ‘H’.

 - It is defined as the measure of electric current changes at one ampere per second, resulting in an electromotive force of one volt across the inductor.
 Henry is a derived unit based on some 7 base SI units like metre (m), second (s), kilogram (kg), and ampere (A).
 It is expressed as;

 - Here, additional derived units like farad (F), coulomb (C), joule (J), Tesla (T), volt (V), Hertz (Hz), Weber (Wb), and ohm (Ω) also occur.

 Typically, Henry is a big unit of inductance and is used less frequently.

 - Other smaller units like millihenry (mH) or micro-Henry are also used to especially measure radio frequency and audio-frequency range.